MartinMeyer1/doc-iessb/docs/technical/sgready.md

 4. **Ordered operation (1:1):** Heat pump is ordered to run, with two adjustable variants supporting different tariff and utilization models.

 ## In practice
 SG-Ready interfaces are generally controlled using 2 relays.

+>If a 2 relays SG-Ready interface is not availabe, heatpumps can always be controlled with the 1 relay (enable/disable) interface.